Bima42/inception/README.md

 ```
 /// Main Commands ///
 > docker build	             # Build an image from a Dockerfile
-> docker create	             # Create a new container
 > docker ps                  # View active containers
 > docker ps -a               # View all containers
 > docker rm [container]      # Delete inactive container